Van-QA/Java_TestNG_Selenium/README.md

 Reporting:
 ---------------
+* Download Allure binary in keeping with your Allure version (you can find in POM.xml dependency as io.qameta.allure version)
+  * a.
+If you use Windows, First move the downloaded allure file into your C directory or whatever you want to set path.
+Copy allure bin file path and set this path in ```Environment Variables > Path```
+  * b.
+On Mac: ```brew install allure```
 * The framework produce index.html report.
 It resides in the same 'target\surefire-reports' folder.
 This reports gives the link to all the different component of the TestNG reports like Groups & Reporter Output.
 On clicking these will display detailed descriptions of execution.
 * You can find mailable-report.html from target\surefire-reports to email the test reports.
 As this is a html report you can open it with browser.
 * For Allure report, use ```allure serve allure-results``` after test run to view result with screenshot